MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 ![Complete Kit](https://raw.githubusercontent.com/MaslowCommunityGarden/Maslow-kits-for-sale-soon./master/fullkit_wb.jpg)

+**IMPORTANT NOTE TO NEW USERS**
+**All kits to this day cut at the same speed and accuracy as the original, regardless of its vendor.**

-**NOTE TO NEW USERS**, The Maslow cnc project started its life after a successful KickStarter campaign.
+The Maslow cnc project started its life after a successful KickStarter campaign.
 Since then, three official versions of this kit were made by Barbour Smith (kit creator) before he decided to outsource the sales.

 - v1 Original kit with two heavy L brackets (instead the ring system), and NO motorized/automated z-axis.